USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 As discussed at [Licensing and the ARL Contributor License Agreement (ARL CLA)](#2DF49A4AC17C11E69E3A003EE1B763F8), all projects will have their material licensed under both the CC0 license, and a license that is both approved by OSI and the ARL Chief Counsel's Office.
-The author(s) MUST consult with the ARL Chief Counsel's Office when selecting an OSI-approved license.
-All contributions that have copyright attached MUST be licensed to ARL under the OSI-approved license chosen by the project's author(s), and they MUST be redistributed under the same license when the software is redistributed.
+The developer(s) MUST consult with the ARL Chief Counsel's Office when selecting an OSI-approved license.
+All contributions that have copyright attached MUST be licensed to ARL under the OSI-approved license chosen by the project's developer(s), and they MUST be redistributed under the same license when the software is redistributed.
 Works that do not have copyright attached MUST be accepted and redistributed under the CC0 license.
 All contributions MUST be irrevocable under the given license.
 Questions about this can be directed to ARL Legal for clarification.

-Once the license is chosen, the author(s) MUST provide copies of the license text in a file named `LICENSE.txt` at the root of the project's repository.
+Once the license is chosen, the developer(s) MUST provide copies of the license text in a file named `LICENSE.txt` at the root of the project's repository.
 This MUST contain both the text of the OSI-approved license and the CC0 license.
 The `LICENSE.txt` MUST also contain a notice that those portions of the material that do not have copyright attached within the jurisdiction of the United States of America are distributed under the terms of the CC0 license, and that all other portions of the work are distributed under the terms of the OSI-approved license in the `LICENSE.txt` file.
 An example of how this can be done for the CC0 license and the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0) license is given in the [LICENSE.txt](LICENSE.txt) file.